UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 **Note**

 Remember that when using these notes and example projects, you should be working with your own **fork** of this repository.
+[See this video if you are unsure how to do this](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=7a58f201-2fc2-4aa5-8b77-b09100a29b9b)

 Each week, you should check for *upstream* changes made my the module tutor.

-* To update your personal fork, you should regularly check for upstream changes.
+* To update your personal fork, you should regularly check for **upstream** changes made by the module team.
 [Watch this video to see how](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=98ab1b17-f86b-4a99-be7d-b091009e0d3e)

+* Whether in the lab or working from home, remember to commit and push your changes back to GitHub at the end of each work session.

 ## Introduction